MicrosoftDocs/learn/learn-pr/wwl-sci/perform-actions-device-microsoft-defender-for-endpoint/includes/2-understand-device-actions.md

-When investigating a device, you can perform actions, collected data, or remotely access the machine.
+When investigating a device, you can perform actions, collect data, or remotely access the machine.
 Defender for Endpoint provides the device control required.

 You can perform the following containment actions: